1) What is the Cleveland High School for the Digital Arts?

 11) What kinds of students are attending CHSDA?

 CHSDA students come from all over Cleveland.
-We will begin this first year with only 9th graders, and grow by a grade level each year until our first graduation in 2018.
 We do not select students through testing or other filtering, instead believing that this learning environment will be sought out by those who know they will find success here.
 This includes special education students, students that may have struggled elsewhere, students that may have excelled elsewhere, or students have not felt challenged or engaged by school up until now.

 12) What is a year-round school?